 Types of Video Ads

-One reason marketers are eager to give video ads a try is they can choose from many different variations.
-In-stream ads are the most familiar.
-These appear before, during or after video content.
+In-stream ads are probably the most familiar to both marketers and consumers.
+These appear before, during, or after video content.
 YouTube relies on in-stream ads, for example.
 Some advertisements are interactive, encouraging a viewer to click a link or claim an offer.

 Alternatively, non-linear ads play outside the main video, sometimes as an overlay.
 If a person clicks on one of these ads, the primary content they’re watching stops.
 Non-linear ads don’t connect to other content.
 If you don’t want to view it, you can keep scrolling.

-You can also choose variations within the broad types, too.
+There are variations within the broad types of in-stream and non-linear, too.
 One possibility is an ad that plays inside a game.
 A video advertisement geared toward gamers is the rewarded ad.
-It incentivizes viewers with a game-related perk, such as an extra life, a health boost or a new tool, in exchange for watching a video.
-You could also invest in a native auto-play ad, which lives at the end of content, such as a blog post.
-It works especially well if the ad supports the content a person just consumed.
-If someone read an article about how to choose a coffee maker, a native auto-play ad might introduce a person to a new model of that appliance.
+It incentivizes viewers with a game-related perk, such as an extra life, a health boost, or a new tool, in exchange for watching a video.

-More advanced video ad types like Outbrain Smartads give the viewer a chance to opt in and take control of the viewing experience.
-This format is gaining ground as it proves its effectiveness way beyond standard instream video.
-We’re talking significantly better results for completion rates and dwell time.
+This format gives the viewer a chance to opt in and take control of their ad experience, and proves its effectiveness way beyond standard instream video.
+We’re talking significantly better results for completion rates and dwell time compared to YouTube.

 Display vs. Video Advertising

-A display ad is a paid advertisement that appears in the digital space, whether on a website, social media network or app.
+A display ad is a paid advertisement that appears in the digital space, whether on a website, social media network, or app.
 The earliest ones were the rectangular-shaped banner ads shown at the top of a site’s main content.
 Display ads aim to boost brand awareness and purchase intent.
-However, their click-through rate is just 0.05% across all formats.
-Plus, some people demonstrate “banner blindness,” where they get so fatigued by the ads that they don’t notice them anymore.
+However, their clickthrough rate is just 0.05% across all formats.
+Plus, some people demonstrate “banner blindness,” where they get so overwhelmed by online ads that they don’t notice them anymore.

 The well-known shortcomings of display ads compelled marketers to look for other alternatives.
-That shift led to the use of video ads, which are great at driving awareness, engagement and conversions.
-In fact, 72% of people prefer video over text when learning about a product or service.
-And according to Forbes, the average internet user spends 88% more time on a web page that has video, compared to one without.
-In one study, using video on a landing page increased conversions by 86%.
+One of those alternatives is video ads, which are great at driving awareness, engagement, and conversions.
+In fact, 69% of people prefer video over text when learning about a product or service.
+And using video on a landing page has been shown to increase conversions by 86%.

 What About Native Video Ads?